You are probably here because you are somewhere on your personal journey to practicing mindfulness.

 I also like to jot down hurdles I encountered and describe how I overcame them or whether there is a silver lining to the challenge.

-Although not typically considered a form of journaling, because you are not writing anything, doodling and mindfulness coloring are useful techniques that can easily be done in a journal.
-You could consider two different methods:
+Although not typically considered a form of journaling, doodling and mindfulness coloring are useful techniques that can easily be done in a journal.
+You could consider two different methods.

 Take a fine black pen and start either in the middle of the page and work your way out, or start in one corner and move to the opposite diagonal corner.
 While doodling, you can reflect on the same gratitude instruction used above, or you can focus on the doodles and making the lines connect.
 There is no wrong option here.

-There are different things that you can color-in: Either you can print out an image, stick in your journal, and color that in, or color-in your Doodle.
-Good images to color-in are those that are very detailed with many empty (i.e., colorless) compartments.
+Print out an image, stick in your journal, and color it in, or color your doodle.
+Good images to color are those that are very detailed with many empty compartments.

-Mandalas are an excellent example of intricate images to color-in.
-If you feel very adventurous, you could try to draw your own mandala to color-in.
+Mandalas are an excellent example of intricate images to color.
+If you feel very adventurous, you could try to draw your own mandala to color.

 39 Useful Prompts and Exercises